 This is an ongoing project to develop a WordPress platform for a new network of academics, researchers, practitioners and policy developers in international field of criminal justice.
 Working with Professors David Ward and Robert Canton or De Montfort University, and Mr John Scott of Velia to support online seminars, podcasting, vlogging and establishing a social media presence for the network.

 This was a project to develop a WordPress site that could facilitate a business directory, providing links and information about restorative justice organisation in the East Midlands.
 Working with Dr Anamaria Oprea of De Montfort University, the project had a short timescale to complete.
-The network needed to establish social media feeds and a YouTube channel in order to
+The network needed to establish social media feeds and a YouTube channel in order to establish a network of practitioners and advocates.

 I’m helping Leicester Community Radio with governance support and organisation development.
 As a community radio station run by volunteers I’m working to help develop the systems and policies that will allow the station to bid for additional funds, develop services and training that are relevant to the community needs of people living in Leicester.